Skip to main content

 • Students have access to a wide variety of resources.
 Maya, Unreal Engine, Adobe products, Houdini, and Storyboard Pro are all available.
 BYU also offers an extensive variety of learning resources and databases that students can access.
 Additionally, we have state-of-the-art Cintique tablets and computers that operate on both Linux and Windows software.

-• You may apply for the Animation Program before serving a mission.
+• We fully support you serving a mission!
+You may apply for the Animation Program before serving a mission.
 If you choose to serve a mission after being accepted in the BYU Animation Program, you will not lose your place.
 More information on deferring school for missionary service can be found here.

 • Any student is welcome to pitch a film or game idea for the senior capstone, regardless of their major status.
 Faculty select finalists from the student submissions, which are then presented [by the student] to all animation center students and faculty.
 Center students include Animation, Computer Science, Illustration and Media Arts students who have committed to participating.
 After the student presentations, junior students vote for their favorite idea for the group to create.
 The selected pitch idea belongs to BYU and cannot be used again outside of the senior capstone project.

 • Due to the high demand, we do not offer tours of our facilities.
 We are a small group with limited resources and our time is dedicated to teaching and advising our current students.
-For general campus tours, visit the BYU Campus tours page on the Enrollment Services website here.
+For general campus tours, visit the BYU Campus Tours page here.